-An Automotive Repair Dealer (ARD) registered with BAR may be licensed as a Test Only, Repair Only, or Test and Repair Smog Check station, in part, by satisfying the following requirements:
+An automotive repair dealer (ARD) registered with BAR may be licensed as a test only, repair only, or test and repair station, in part, by satisfying the following requirements:

-- Submit a completed application and station license fee to BAR; - Employ at least one licensed inspector and/or technician, appropriate for the station type; - Have on site the inspection and repair equipment specified in CCR §3340.16, §3340.16.4, and § 3340.16.5, as applicable to the station type.
-Sections 1.4.0 1.4.4 lists required equipment; - Pass a BAR inspection of the station satisfying the criteria established for licensed stations.
+- Submit a completed application and station license fee to BAR. - Employ at least one licensed inspector and/or repair technician, appropriate for the station type. - Have on site the inspection and repair equipment specified in CCR sections 3340.16, 3340.16.4, and 3340.16.5, as applicable to the station type.
+Section 1.4.0 lists required equipment. - Pass a BAR inspection of the station satisfying the criteria established for licensed stations.